 It is free and generally takes 20 to 30 minutes to complete.
 Remember, there are no right or wrong answers.
 When you complete the assessment, a 2-page report will be generated for you.

 The AA&CC also offers the following two standardized, formal assessment tools to help you with career planning.
 Connect with an AA&CC Career Counsellor to determine if either of these tools would be beneficial for you.
 They have a cost attached.

 Strong Interest Inventory

 The Strong Interest Inventory measures your interest in a broad range of occupations, work activities, leisure activities and school subjects.
 The Strong can:

 The Strong Interest Inventory contains 291 questions and takes approximately 40 minutes to complete.
-The Basic Strong Profile Report costs $10.
+The Basic Strong Profile Report costs you $10.

 If you are wondering about the skills you can gain from your program of study and the related career possibilities, you may want to check our Program Pathways, where you will learn about ways to maximize the value of your degree.
 However, keep in mind that the name of your program of study does not define your career direction; it is the skills developed from both curricular and co-curricular experiences that will shape your future career.